jejacks0n/activeexperiment/README.md

 ## Usage

-Start by defining an experiment and adding some variants to it:
+Start by defining an experiment class and adding some variants to it:

 ```ruby
 class MyExperiment < ApplicationExperiment